Having more fun than a human being should be allowed to have Rush Limbaugh glued to the golden EIB microphone.

 But you don't dare say that.

-Oh no, no, no, you don't dare say that.
+Oh, no, no, no, you don't dare say that.

-Uh setup because Hamas has put them in the line of fire.
+Something like 160 children have died in the Hamas tunnel set up because Hamas has put them in the line of fire.

 Hamas puts rockets in schools and hospitals, launches attacks from schools and hospitals, hoping to garner and get a retaliatory strike on those targets.